-- 22. Student projects: Nil - a) Percentage of students who have done in-house projects including inter departmental/programme:
+22. Student projects: Nil

-- 23. Awards / Recognitions received by faculty and students: Nil - 24.
+- a) Percentage of students who have done in-house projects including inter departmental/programme: - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies - 23.
+Awards / Recognitions received by faculty and students: Nil - 24.
 List of eminent academicians and scientists / visitors to the department: Nil - 25.
-Seminars/ Conferences/Workshops organized & the source of
+Seminars/ Conferences/Workshops organized & the source of funding: a) National: Nil b) International: Nil